gamesrc-ver-recreation/build/notes-restoration.md

 as brought up further above in the context of Duke3D v1.3d's Build Editor.
 The aforementioned 19960320 revision of ENGINE.OBJ was useful again.

+About a year earlier, Nuke.YKT also added the option to build engine-side object files matching multiple versions of Blood and the bundled Build Editor (MapEdit).
+The Build-side code had already been there in the sources, but Nuke.YKT adjusted MAKEFILE, version check macros in sources and other files.
+Later in 2026, it turned out that the Build Editors from SW 1.2 and Blood 1.20-1.21 used the same 19961213 revision of BUILD.OBJ.

 How was the makefile (and a bit more) modified from the original
 ----------------------------------------------------------------